 Litigation & Specific Lawsuits

 Inundated with thousands of asbestos claims, The E.J.
 Bartells Company filed for Chapter 11 bankruptcy protection in 2000.
-As part of their reorganization efforts, the original company established an asbestos trust fund to address ongoing and future asbestos claims.
+As part of its reorganization efforts, the original company established an asbestos trust fund to address any ongoing and future asbestos claims.
 The reorganized E.J.
 Bartells has not been involved with any asbestos lawsuits.

 Industries & Occupations

 Employees from many occupations and industries used asbestos products from The E.J.
 Bartells Company.
 Insulators, plumbers, pipe workers, electricians and construction workers all utilized products the company manufactured.
 These workers then faced elevated risks for respiratory diseases such as asbestosis and cancers like lung cancer and mesothelioma.

 Because of the risk of occupational illness, former employees of The E.J.
 Bartells Corporation should consider regular screenings for potential asbestos-related diseases.
 Employees of the currently operating E.J.
 Bartells (or workers from other industries who use their products) do not face the same exposure risks.